solangegueiros/myco-file-management/README.md

 - Address (wallet)
 - Email

-Other information can be included too.
+Can be other informations

-The upload / download of files are using RIF storage, from IOV Labs.
+The upload / download of files are using RIF storage, from IoVLabs

-The files are saved at two decentralized storage systems:
+The files are saved at two decentralized storages:
 - IPFS
 - Swarm